-This was a promotion by a supermarket, heard recently in a TV ad break.
+This blog’s title was a promotion by a supermarket, heard in a TV ad break.
 With a great deal encapsulated in very few words, it’s a cynical bit of mind-bending although there was a time I wouldn’t have realised; that’s the art of the media advertisers whose brainwashing expertise is relied upon to normalise practices that, by rights, should make us retch.
 Let’s take a closer look.

 Apparently there is (surprise, surprise) very little regulation regarding the term ‘grass-fed’ and the vast majority of our UK ruminant victims whose natural diet would be grass, are ‘finished’ on a diet of grain.
 ‘Finishing’ is yet another euphemism used by the industry.
 It sounds so cosy, a mere technicality, doesn’t it?
 ‘Finishing’ relates to the 80 to 90 days immediately prior to the slaughterhouse ordeal that we inflict on every victim, and it’s done for the purpose of fattening our victims in order to get a ‘good conformation of carcass and a favourable price’.

 Finished.
 Like adding the final touches to a new garment, plumping cushions in a newly decorated room, except that we’re not talking about garments or decorating rooms.
 We’re talking about the premeditated killing of defenceless young individuals, mere infants in most cases, and the focus is on maximising the profit that can be made from the selling of their corpses and body parts.

 So let’s get back to this lamb.
 A spring lamb (also called early or summer lamb) is 3 to 5 months old when he or she is slaughtered.